L. A. and Lizzie Harper correspondence

 Scope and Contents

-This collection contains the correspondence of Harper and his wife while he was stationed at James Island, South Carolina during the siege of Charleston and later during the Virginia campaigns of 1864.
+This collection contains the correspondence of L. A. Harper and his wife, Lizzie, while he was stationed at James Island, South Carolina during the siege of Charleston and later during the Virginia campaigns of 1864.
 Topics include camp life, Harper's court-martial, domestic affairs, sanitary conditions, and supplies.
-The collection also includes muster rolls, other documents, and typed copies of the correspondence.
+The collection also includes muster rolls, other documents, and typed transcriptss of the correspondence.

 Conditions Governing Use